A wildfowler aiming a shotgun at sunset

 A code of practice for wildfowl quarry species

-This code applies only in England, Wales and Scotland.
+This code applies only in England, Wales, Scotland and Northern Ireland.

 Introduction

-To ensure the long-term future of shooting in England, Wales, and Scotland, it is essential that the shooting of wildfowl is sustainable.
+To ensure the long-term future of shooting, it is essential that the shooting of wildfowl is sustainable.

-This code relates to wildfowl, wader, and rail quarry species – particularly those where the available evidence demonstrates the need for action.
+This code relates to the quarry species listed below, particularly those where the available evidence demonstrates the need for action.

 Ducks